Sanghanmol/Animal-Insight/README.md

 # Animal Insight

 ## Overview
 Animal Insight is a responsive web application that categorizes and displays animal data (Dogs, Big Cats, Big Fish) in a user-friendly tabular interface.
-The application supports features such as adding, editing, and deleting animals while ensuring data validation.
+The application supports features such as adding, editing, and deleting animals with persistence across sessions using localStorage while ensuring data validation.

 Additional functionalities:
 - Fully responsive design for mobile, tablet, and desktop views.